oauth-wg/oauth-selective-disclosure-jwt/main.md

 name, chosen such that it does not leak information about the claim name (e.g., randomly).

-The contents of `SD-RELEASES` are modified as follows:
+The contents of `SD-DISCLOSURES` are modified as follows:
 ```
-SD-RELEASES = (
+SD-DISCLOSURES = (
     CLAIM-NAME-PLACEHOLDER: (DISCLOSED-SALT, DISCLOSED-VALUE, DISCLOSED-CLAIM-NAME)
 )
 ```
-Note that blinded and unblinded claim names can be mixed in `SD-CLAIMS` and accordingly in `SD-RELEASES`.
+Note that blinded and unblinded claim names can be mixed in `SD-CLAIMS` and accordingly in `SD-DISCLOSURES`.

-## Verifying an SD-JWT Release
+## Verifying an SD-JWT-Disclosure

 A verifier checks that

- * for each claim in `SD-JWT-RELEASE`, the hash digest over the disclosed values matches the hash digest under the given claim name in `SD-JWT`,
+ * for each claim in `SD-JWT-DISCLOSURE`, the hash digest over the disclosed values matches the hash digest under the given claim name in `SD-JWT`,
- * if holder binding is used, the `SD-JWT-RELEASE` was signed by the private key belonging to `HOLDER-PUBLIC-KEY`.
+ * if holder binding is used, the `SD-JWT-DISCLOSURE` was signed by the private key belonging to `HOLDER-PUBLIC-KEY`.

 The detailed algorithm is described below.